 The body positive movement and the prioritization of selfcare has also led Millennials to seek plastic surgery.
 They view procedures like Botox, microneedling, and liquid nose jobs as preventative and part of caring for themselves.
 Previous generations have placed less emphasis on these same motivations and usually aim to repair over-exposure to the sun or deep wrinkles that have been developing for years.
 Not Millenials.
 Knowledge of the dangers of sun exposure and early interventions have led to a spike in interest for the minimally invasive treatments.

-Plus, plastic surgeons say using Botox and similar products when you’re young – before wrinkles start to form – can help keep them at bay as you age.
-Essentially these procedures serve as another form of prevention.
-A single Botox treatment can last from three to six months.
+Most plastic surgeons will agree that using Botox and similar products when you’re young – before wrinkles start to form – can help keep them at bay as you age.

 Another interesting and surprising trend that we are seeing is the number of young professionals who believe that their physical appearance is crucial for landing that perfect job.
 With an already competitive job market, some Millennials see minor surgeries (or even major ones) to maintain a youthful appearance as a must-do to have that leg up.
 This tends to be more of a concern for men, trying to maintain that edge in the workforce.
 It has caused a rise in the number of male patients seeking treatments like dermal fillers, neck and jowl lifts, as well as microneedling and facial peels.

 It is certainly evident that more and more Millennials, both men and women, are seeking non- or minimally-invasive treatments to prevent the signs of aging.
 Whether they do it to maintain a youthful online appearance, to up the ante on selfcare, or to keep up in the job market, they’re changing the face of plastic surgery.